On the Buses series 1: Production

 The last two members to be cast were Mabel "Mum" Butler and Olive Rudge.
 Allen wanted Cicely Courtneidge as Mum and she was given the part for just the first series because she had a theatre production in the West End.
 Doris Hare was chosen to play Mum from the second series.
 Anna Karen, who played Olive Rudge, was found accidentally.
-When Karen turned up to rehearsals for Wild, Wild Women, she looked horrible because she had the flu and Chesney told Wolfe that she could be Olive.
+When Karen turned up to rehearsals for Wild, Wild Women, she looked "horrible" because she had the flu and Chesney told Wolfe that she could be Olive.

 Filming

 London Transport refused to allow their buses to be used because they thought it would give them a bad reputation.
 Eastern National Omnibus Company supplied all the buses used in the On the Buses series.
 Their main bus depot in Wood Green was used for filming too.
 The depot's exterior was changed for the series, with it appearing to be called the Luxton Bus Company.
 Reg Varney went to Eastern National's Basildon depot several times for experience and to take his driving test as a bus driver.
-Varney could legally drive the bus, but couldn't take passengers with him.
+Varney could legally drive the bus but could not carry passengers.